harayoki/msx_pyutils/rom_utils/README.md

 (non-MegaROM).
 The generated ROM switches to SCREEN2, copies the bundled image to VRAM, and waits so the picture remains on screen.

+The script accepts `.sc2` files that include the optional 7-byte header; the header is stripped automatically before building the ROM.

 ### Usage

 ```bash